J-Mauerhofer/observability_dashboard_dockerized/README.md

 http://evosuite.org/files/tutorial/Tutorial_Stack.zip
 ```

+Make sure to place it in the same directory as the `observability_dashboard_dockerized`

 #### 4. Compile the Tutorial Stack Project

 Navigate back to the base directory of `observability_dashboard_dockerized` and compile the Tutorial Stack project using Docker: